reemaRaven/plasma-contracts/plasma_framework/docs/design/bond_and_exit_bounty_design.md

-# Process Exit Bounty Design
+# Exit Bond and Process Exit Bounty Design

-This document is a description of the current implementation of the Process Exit Bounty.
+This document is a description of the current implementation of exit bonds and process exit bounties which are an integral part of the exit mechanism.

 A Process Exit Bounty is a reward which is paid out to the `processExit()` initiator in return of the transaction cost borne by the person.
 The motive of having a bounty is to remove and extra step of processing exits while exiting funds.
 This also ensures everyone pays their share of processing contrary to passing on the responsibility to someone else.

+The Exit Bond on the other hand is there to disincentivize the exit owner from performing bad behaviour.
+The bond essentially covers the cost of challenging an invalid exit.

-## The Bounty Life Cycle
+## The Bond and Bounty Life Cycle

 ### For Standard Exits

 With the addition of the process exit bounty, there is a requirement of paying the bounty in addition to the bond.
 The bounty attempts to approximately cover the cost of processing the exit and is put up as a reward for anyone who wishes to take up the task.
-The initiator/owner has to obtaint the correct size of the Process Exit Bounty by calling `processStandardExitBountySize()`
+The initiator/owner has to obtaint the correct size of the Process Exit Bounty by calling `processStandardExitBountySize()`.
+The size of the Exit Bond can be obtained by calling `startStandardExitBondSize()`.

 **_After Starting an Exit:_**
 *Bond + Bounty funds -> from `Exit owner` to `Exit Game Contract`*